Frequently Asked Questions

-Monday - Friday - 8 am to 5 pm
+Monday - Friday - 8 a.m. to 5 p.m.

 As of Summer 2010, the Department of Education is the lender for all Direct Student Loans.
-They can be contacted at 1-800-848-0979 or www.studentloans.gov.
-If you have a loan or loans that were received before Summer 2010, you may log in to www.NSLDS.ed.gov to see your student loan history as well as your servicer and lender information.
+They can be contacted at 1-800-557-7394 or studentloans.gov.
+If you have a loan or loans that were received before Summer 2010, you may log in to NSLDS.ed.gov to see your student loan history as well as your servicer and lender information.

 In many cases, all that is required for your financial aid application is the FAFSA.
 However, if your file is selected for verification, additional documents may be requested by the Financial Aid Office.
 Check your MyMocsNet account to see your requirements.
-Guide to Accessing Your Financial Aid on MyMocsNet.

 If a Private loan has been approved, you must complete a Private Loan Request Form and submit it to the Financial Aid Office.
 Once the Financial Aid Office receives the check(s), please allow 48-72 hours for internal processing.
 Private loan checks may need to be endorsed by the student in the Bursar's Office.
-You must still be enrolled at least half-time (six credit hours) at the time the funds are received.
+You must still be enrolled at least half-time at the time the funds are received.

 Every student, regardless of Admissions status, has access to a financial aid counselor.

 All financial aid inquiries should be emailed to email@example.com.
 You should receive a response to your e-mail or phone message within 48 hours of the initial request.
 We also have on-call counselors available daily to help with any of your questions or concerns if you call the office at 423-425-4677 or come by the office.
-The Financial Aid Office is located in the University Center Room 201.
+The Financial Aid & Scholarship Office is located in the University Center Room 201.

 Contrary to popular belief, Stafford loans and Parent PLUS loans (although they are in the parent's name) ARE financial aid and their funding is provided for by the federal government.
 Aid provided by the federal government falls into the category of “Title IV aid” and these funds are subject to the rules and regulations of an individual school'sSatisfactory Academic Progress policy.

 All students at UTC are subject to the Financial Aid Satisfactory Academic Progress policy set forth by our office.
 We must hold all students equally accountable, in the chance that they may apply for financial aid at some point of their academic career at UTC.
 This hold does not prevent you from registering or attending classes.
 Please note that UTC's Satisfactory Academic Progress policy may differ from other higher education institutions.